 If you decide to bury your weapon for a bug-out situation, preparing it for storage is just the same as illustrated above, with the exception of storing it in a gun sock.
-Instead, use wax paper or storage bags, such as Aloksak Weapons Storage Bags for handguns and for rifles.
+Instead, use wax paper or storage bags, such as Aloksak Weapons Storage Bags.
 Underground storage takes extra steps.
 You will want your long-term storage container to be corrosion-and weather-proof.
 Get PVC or ABS pipe thick enough to store your rifle or handgun in.
 Seal the pipe with threaded, water-proof sealant.

 Before you decide to bury your weapon/weapons, consider the following:

 - Remember your location.
 Will it be easy to access?
 Will you look suspicious burying it there or driving by to check on it?
 Will new construction cover it up?

 - Recovery time.
 Your weapon may not be in pick-up and fire condition.
 You will need to wipe off all excess grease.
 If you have prepared and stored your gun correctly, it should work when you uncover it.

 - Can others detect it?
 Some suggest picking an area that has metal parts lying around already, so that a metal detector may not find your rifle, but will find scrap metal instead.

 If all of this seems just too much work for you, you can always buy Mossberg’s Model 500 Just In Case pump-action shotgun survival kit pre-packaged in a waterproof case!